 I wondered what he meant

-about "some instinct to slow down".
-Was some unseen person
+about 'some instinct to slow down'.
+Was my Guardian

 watching out for me again?
 I had no way of knowing

 the truth, but that didn't stop me from wondering.
-Lately I
+I was

 snapped back to reality.
 I was soaking wet from the rain and